Introduction to Cloud Computing

 Cloud Service Providers

-Following are major cloud service providers Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), IBM Cloud, Digital Ocean
+Following are the major cloud service providers Amazon Web Services (AWS), Microsoft Azure, Google Cloud Platform (GCP), IBM Cloud, Digital Ocean

 1. Amazon Web Services (AWS)